Azure/acr-builder/docs/acb.md

 ### id

-The `id` property is a unique identifier to reference the step throughout the pipeline.
+The `id` property is a unique identifier to reference the step throughout the task.

 ### cmd